Liujyuan/CARE/README.md

 ### Zero-Shot Disagreement Detection

-For **zero-shot disagreement detection**, we leverage a predefined taxonomy and the CARP prompt to identify disagreements without prior training on specific examples.
+For **zero-shot disagreement detection**, we leverage the **taxonomy generated during the CA stage** and the CARP prompt to identify disagreements without prior training on specific examples.